-Zimbabwe, a southern African country whose name literally means “the house of stone”, is known for its remarkable stone sculptors.
+Zimbabwe, a southern African country whose name means “the house of stone”, is known for its stone sculptors.
 Semi-abstract works created by artists of the country’s largest ethnic group can be found in the collections of many of the world’s most discerning art collectors, including the Museum of Modern Art in New York City, the Musée Rodin in Paris, the Rockefellers, and Queen Elizabeth II of England.
-CAMBA’s Annual Sale and Exhibition of Stone Sculpture from Zimbabwe features works by many noted and established sculptors, as well as the offerings of emerging artists.
+Our bi-annual sale and exhibition features works by many noted and established sculptors, as well as emerging artists.

-To learn more about CAMBA’s Shona sculpture and view items available for purchase
+Learn more about CAMBA’s Shona sculpture and view items available for purchase